 The Mesh Channel Switch Parameters element is defined in 8.4.2.105.
 This element is present when a mesh STA performs an MBSS channel switch.
 Otherwise, tThe Mesh Channel Switch Parameters element is not present included for channel switch other than MBSS.

 The Wide Bandwidth Channel Switch element is defined in Wide Bandwidth Channel Switch element.
-This information element is present when switching to a channel width wider than 40 MHz.
+This element is present when switching to a channel width wider than 40 MHz.

 Each New VHT Transmit Power Envelope element that is present is defined to have the same format as the VHT Transmit Power Envelope element (see VHT Transmit Power Envelope element) and includes a distinct value of the Local Maximum Transmit Power Units Interpretation.
 If present, the New VHT Transmit Power Envelope element indicates the local maximum transmit powers for the BSS for the indicated bandwidths with an indicated units interpretation after channel switching (see 10.39.1 (Basic VHT BSS functionality)).